brenopelegrin/pytasks/README.md

 The handler is a module of the system based on Celery that will subscribe to the AMQP queue and wait for new tasks.
 When it receives a task, it will execute the task and store its value on the SQL database.

-You can add as many tasks as you want in the code, by adding the decorator ```@app.tasks``` on top of a function in the ```handler\tasks.py``` file.
+You can add as many tasks as you want in the code, by adding the decorator ```@app.task``` on top of a function in the ```handler\tasks.py``` file.
 Then, the function name will become a new task type and can be called from the API.
 For example, if you want to add a task that adds two numbers x and y, you should write the following:

 ```python
 @app.tasks